World Health Assembly

 The World Health Assembly (WHA) is the forum through which the World Health Organization (WHO) is governed by its 194 member states.
 It is the world's highest health policy setting body and is composed of health ministers from member states.

-The members of the WHA generally meet every year in May in Geneva at the Palace of Nations, the location of WHO Headquarters.
+The members of the WHA generally meet every year in May in Geneva, Switzerland, at the Palace of Nations, the location of WHO Headquarters.
 The main tasks of the WHA are to decide major policy questions, as well as to approve the WHO work programme and budget and elect its Director-General (every fifth year) and annually to elect ten members to renew part of its executive board.
 Its main functions are to determine the policies of the Organization, supervise financial policies, and review and approve the proposed programme budget.

 Members, observers and rules

 The original membership of the WHA, at the first assembly held in 1948, numbered 55 member states.
 The WHA has, currently, 194 member states (all UN members without Liechtenstein, plus the Cook Islands and Niue).

-Also WHA uncludes two associate members, Puerto Rico and Tokelau.
+The WHA also includes two associate members, Puerto Rico and Tokelau.
 In addition, seven agencies have observer status at the WHA – the Vatican, the Palestinian Authority, the Sovereign Military Order of Malta, the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies, the South Centre organization, and the Inter-Parliamentary Union.

 The Assembly is governed by Rules of Procedure of the World Health Assembly; agenda items are set by the General Committee of the Assembly, a group of 25 individuals that includes the President and subcommittee chairs, and a number of delegates elected by the Assembly previous.

+Taiwan

+Taiwan participated as an observer to the WHA for 8 years between 2008 and 2016, under the name "Chinese Taipei".
+The WHA allows non-state entities to join as observers, whereas the WHO requires statehood to be its member.
+However, since the 71st WHA in 2017, pressure from the Chinese government has prevented Taiwan from participating in the WHA again.
+The United States, Australia, Germany, and Japan are among countries that support the re-inclusion of Taiwan.